- INVESTORS

 Management and comments for the year

 To reduce this risk, SCA has supply contracts with multiple suppliers.
 For wood raw material purchased externally, SCA has created a purchasing organization with about 80 timber purchasers, distributed between local offices across the region and through these has relationships with approximately 18,000 private forest owners.
 SCA may also sell silvicultural services to these forest owners.
-About 170 contractors are responsible for most of the harvesting, about 100 for transportation of wood raw material to SCA’s industries and around 90 for silviculture.
+About 175 contractors are responsible for most of the harvesting, about 100 for transportation of wood raw material to SCA’s industries and around 100 for silviculture.

 For the most important input goods and services, there are a number of suppliers available in the market.
 This is also often the case for suppliers of maintenance services and building services.

 As SCA has access to several suppliers, it has reduced the risk of non-delivery resulting from delivery problems at an individual supplier.
-Active efforts have helped to manage disruptions linked to the current crisis in Ukraine, resulting in no major impact on the company’s operations.

-An SCA Supplier Standard has been established that addresses, for example, working conditions, health and safety, business ethics and human rights.
+An SCA Supplier Standard has been established that addresses, for example, working conditions, health and safety, business conduct, human rights and environmental impact.
 SCA’s suppliers must agree to follow the standard and may be required to undergo an audit.
 The audits are planned and carried out from a risk perspective to ensure that deliveries are from suppliers that fulfill SCA’s requirements.

 Description of risk